Oren Rudavsky

 Oren Rudavsky (born c.
-1957) is an American documentary filmmaker specializing in work about individuals and communities outside the mainstream.
-He graduated from Oberlin College in 1979.
-Oren Rudavsky is the recipient of a Guggenheim Fellowship.
-Rudavsky is currently producing the NEH funded American Masters documentary: Joseph Pulitzer: Voice of the People.
-He is also working on a documentary for a program called Witness Theater, which will chronicle the relationships formed between high school students and Holocaust survivors, culminating with a dramatization of the lives of the survivors.
-His films Colliding Dreams co-directed with Joseph Dorman, and The Ruins of Lifta co-directed with Menachem Daum, were released theatrically in 2016.
+1957) is an American documentary filmmaker known for exploring individuals and communities outside the mainstream.
+A 1979 graduate of Oberlin College, he is also a recipient of a Guggenheim Fellowship.
+He is currently producing the NEH-funded American Masters documentary Joseph Pulitzer: Voice of the People and working on a film for Witness Theater, a program that brings together high school students and Holocaust survivors, culminating in a dramatization of the survivors’ lives.
+His films Colliding Dreams, co-directed with Joseph Dorman, and The Ruins of Lifta, co-directed with Menachem Daum, were both released theatrically in 2016.

-His film A Life Apart: Hasidism in America was short-listed for the Academy Awards and his film Hiding and Seeking was nominated for an Independent Spirit award.
-Both were co-directed with Menachem Daum.
-Rudavsky was the producer of media for the permanent installations at the Russian Jewish Museum and Tolerance Center in Moscow which opened in 2013.
-In 2011, Rudavsky produced a series of profile documentaries for Bloomberg television called Risk Takers.
-In 2009 Rudavsky was Producer/Writer of the two part series Time for School 3, a twelve-year longitudinal study examining the education of seven children in the developing world for the PBS series Wide Angle.
-In 2006, he completed his first fiction feature as Producer/Writer/Director: The Treatment, starring Chris Eigeman, Ian Holm and Famke Janssen.
-The film premiered at the 2006 Tribeca Film Festival where it was awarded Best Film, Made in New York.
+Rudavsky’s earlier work includes A Life Apart: Hasidism in America, which was shortlisted for the Academy Awards, and Hiding and Seeking, which received an Independent Spirit Award nomination; both films were co-directed with Menachem Daum.
+He also produced media for the permanent installations at the Russian Jewish Museum and Tolerance Center in Moscow, which opened in 2013.
+His projects for television include the 2011 Bloomberg series Risk Takers and the 2009 two-part PBS documentary Time for School 3, a twelve-year longitudinal study of children’s education in the developing world, for which he served as Producer/Writer.
+In 2006, he completed his first narrative feature, The Treatment, starring Chris Eigeman, Ian Holm, and Famke Janssen.
+The film premiered at the Tribeca Film Festival, where it won the Best Film, Made in New York award.